chenkelmann/neo2-awt-hack/README.md

 # NEO2 AWT Hack #

-This is the version for Java 8, Linux, tested with official Oracle JDK (it should work on openjdk 8 as well).
+This is the version for Java 8 and above, Linux, tested with official Oracle JDK and OpenJDK.

 If you need a version for Java7, just get the source for the respective version of the `KeyEvent` class and apply the hack.
 To find the modified parts, just grep for "begin of ugly hack" in the current version.

-If you successfully use it for OpenJDK 8, please let me know.
+So far it has been reported with Java 8, OpenJDK and Oracle JDK and Java 11 OpenJDK (including the version bundled with IntelliJ)

 This is a nasty hack to enable the neo 2 keyboard layout in IntelliJ / Android Studio / PyCharm under X11 (e.g. Linux).